rootisgod/MultiManage/README.md

 It's not perfect.

+ - My code is probbaly horrendous.
+I write powershell scripts on ocassion and im sure this code is not pythonic or all that thought out.
+It's just me solving my own problem.
  - Please be careful when deleting stopped instances.
 You will be given a chance to purge the instance to reclaim disk space, but the command is GLOBAL.
 All 'deleted' instances will become purged and irrecoverable.
  - Unexpected errors likely just crash the program...
  - Creating a new instance is the most time-consuming part, if it hangs excessivelt without feedback assume something is actually happening, but give it time.